danilodelucio/NukeDiffusion/README.md

 It's not perfect, and I still need to work on many features, but for the first version, I believe it can help Nuke users live this experience. 🤖

 If you find this tool useful, please consider supporting me on [Buy Me A Coffee](https://www.buymeacoffee.com/danilodelucio). ☕ <br>

+> _If you donate any amount, please mention this tool (also your preference name if you want to), so your name will appear in the Supporters list above._

 You can also share this tool or send me a positive message, it would help me in the same way.

 If you believe in this project and want to sponsor it for future updates, reach out on my [Linkedin](https://www.linkedin.com/in/danilodelucio/).